vfarcic/devops24/manuscript/06-jenkins-setup.md

 tiller-deploy-...
 1/1   Running 0        3m
 ```

-If you do not see the `jenkins-slave` and `tiller-deploy` Pod, you might need to wait for a few moments, and retrieve the Pods again.
+If you do not see the `jenkins-slave` Pod, you might need to wait for a few moments, and retrieve the Pods again.

-Once the state of the `jenkins-slave` Pod is `Running`, we can go back to Jenkins UI and observe that it progresses until the end and it turns to green.
+Once the state of the `jenkins-slave` Pod is `Running`, we can go back to Jenkins UI and observe that it progresses until the end and that it turns to green.

 ![Figure 6-TODO: Jenkins job for testing tools](images/ch06/jenkins-tools-build.png)